smartdevcode/shopify_app/README.md

 For certain features like Application Proxy or Webhooks to receive requests from Shopify, your app needs to be on a publicly visible URL.
 This can be a hurdle during development or testing on a local machine.
 Fortunately, this can be overcome by employing a tunneling service like [Forward](https://forwardhq.com/), [RequestBin](requestb.in/), [ngrok](https://ngrok.com/) etc. These tools allow you to create a secure tunnel from the public Internet to your local machine.

+Tunneling is also useful for working the the embedded app sdk to solve mixed content issues since most tunnles provide ssl.

 Questions or problems?
 ----------------------